Adamant-im/AIPs/AIPS/aip-18.md

 Object fields:

-`files`: An array containing information about the files to which the user reacts.
+`files`: An array containing information about the files.
 `file_id`: Represents the unique identifier of the file.
 `file_type`: Denotes the type of the file.
 Optional `file_size`: Indicates the size of the file.